mosaicml/examples/examples/deeplab/README.md

 ## Prepare your data

 This benchmark assumes that [ADE20k Dataset](https://groups.csail.mit.edu/vision/datasets/ADE20K/) is already stored on your local machine or stored in an S3 bucket after being processed into a streaming dataset.
 ADE20K can be downloaded by running the command below.
-By default, this will store the dataset in `./ade20k` and takes up about 1GB of storage.
+This takes up about 1GB of storage and will default to storing the dataset in `./ade20k`.

 ```bash
 # download ADE20k to specified local directory